 Core Value and Beliefs

-All Hiawatha Staff must demonstrate a passionate belief in and commitment to the following core values:
+All Hiawatha Staff must demonstrate a passionate belief in and commitment to the following core values and equity vision:

 1) Children are at the center of everything we do.